Oxtail soup: Indonesian oxtail soup

 In Indonesian cuisine, oxtail soup (sop buntut) is a popular dish.
 It is made of slices of fried or barbecued oxtail, served with vegetables in a rich but clear beef broth.
 It contains boiled potatoes, carrots, tomatoes, leek, celery, fried shallots and dried black mushrooms.
 Indonesian sop buntut is seasoned with shallot, garlic and native spices such as black pepper, nutmeg, and clove.
 A relatively new variant is called sop buntut goreng (fried oxtail soup), where the oxtail is seasoned, fried and served dry; the soup is served in a separate bowl.
 The dish is commonly eaten with rice and accompanied by sambal, sweet soy sauce and lime juice.
 Some restaurants specialize in oxtail soup, among them being the Bogor Café in the Hotel Borobudur in Central Jakarta.

+The dish is also eaten in Malaysia, where it is known as sup ekor.

 Korean oxtail soup

 Korean oxtail soup, called kkori-gomtang (꼬리곰탕), is a type of gomguk (beef bone soup).
 It is colloquially known as "bone soup".
 The broth is made with raw oxtail, garlic, salt, black pepper, green onions and other typical Korean flavors.
 The soup must be simmered at low heat for several hours to soften the meat and make the broth.
 During this time, the layer of fat must be regularly skimmed from the surface of the pot and discarded.
 The final result is a rich beef broth with a garlic taste and bits of soft meat.